 The surgery usually involves the removal of the ovaries, the womb and the oviducts, as well as that covering membrane of abdominal contents, the omentum.
 Before the major surgery is carried out, the surgeon inspects the upper abdomen and samples the peritoneal surfaces at several sites to rule out stage 3.

 In patients presenting with advanced stage 3 disease or stage 4 disease, there is no point in primary surgery and all to be gained by reducing the tumour ‘burden’ first by ‘cytoreductive’ chemotherapy.
-Chemotherapy (nowadays the first line drugs being a combination of taxol and a platinum can usually shrink the cancer down and make the ascites disappear and then, when the tumour has been shrunk right down, the surgeon resects any residual disease and removes those organs listed above.
+Chemotherapy (nowadays the first line drugs being a combination of taxol and a platinum plus the smart durg : Bevacizumab/avastin* can usually shrink the cancer down and make the ascites disappear and then, when the tumour has been shrunk right down, the surgeon resects any residual disease and removes those organs listed above.

-Recently, it has been shown that the addition of bevacizumab (a molecularly targeting drug aimed at the VEGF pathway) enhances the efficacy of chemotherapy and this drug will find its way into first line chemotherapy regimes from now onwards.
+It has been shown that the addition of bevacizumab* (a molecularly targeting drug aimed at the VEGF pathway) enhances the efficacy of chemotherapy and this drug has found its way routinely into first line chemotherapy regimes for more advanced cases.

 The patients who relapse are regrettably many for only 25% of the total ovarian population present with the highly curable stage 1 disease.
 The decision for repeating chemotherapy would be made on prior response, the duration of remission and drugs used.
 Treatment at relapse is palliative, some drugs can be reused.
 The choice of drugs are varied and should be offered with a view to optimise quality of life.